zeek/zeek/scripts/base/bif/reporter.bif.zeek.rst

 base/bif/reporter.bif.zeek
 ==========================
-.. bro:namespace:: GLOBAL
+.. zeek:namespace:: GLOBAL
-.. bro:namespace:: Reporter
+.. zeek:namespace:: Reporter

 The reporter built-in functions allow for the scripting layer to generate messages of varying severity.
 If no event handlers